cossacklabs/product-docs/themis/news/faq.md

 We're also very flexible in implementations: our architecture allows swapping algorithms underneath the cryptosystems, easily adapting platform-specific implementations (including hardware ones).
 Such flexibility allows us to build multi-platform solutions easily, utilising the best of available tools and minimising the risks of error propagation.

-## Why should I use Themis' Secure Session, not SSL/TLS protection?
+## Why should I use Themis Secure Session, not SSL/TLS protection?

 In fact, Secure Message / Secure Session objects sit on a different layer than SSL/TLS.
 You should use SSL/TLS to connect two Internet hosts with a Secure Session and exchange encrypted traffic based on a requisite all parties trust (i.e. a certificate bound to a network address).
 However, you can't connect two mobile phones that are communicating through a cloud of servers and relaying their messages and a number of balancing hosts, to exchange protected messages with SSL (well, actually you can, but after a certain amount of hacking).